How Long Does It take to sell a House

 It’s the coming together of these elements that form the selling process.
 The duration between putting your house onto the market and it gets sold off to a buyer is all dependent on how the selling process unfolds and how the elements in this process interact with one another.

-To understand how much time, it will take for your house to get sold, let’s first understand the process of selling.
+To understand how long does it take sell a house, let’s first understand the process of selling.

 In the simplest terms, selling involves a buyer, seller and in many cases related to real estate, a mediator better known as a broker/realtor.
 This entire process can be split into two, the preparation process and the dealing stage.